xbydsl/HS2VR/README.md

 ## No Controllers/I don't want to use mouse/keyboard
 Switch to Standing mode then (def: Ctrl+c, Ctrl+c [dbl tap it]).
 Alternatively change the DefaultMode in VRSettings.xml.

+## I can see the title scene in VR but have no UI
+Two possibilities, One: you are in Standing mode (check VRSettings.xml to see your startup default) and have no controllers.
+Try making sure the controller is tracking and visible before starting HS2, things don't always attach correctly if you start the controller after the program starts.
+Two: the Steam and GlobalGameManagers patched in correctly to start Unity in VR but the plugin itself isn't installed or failed to start.
+Double check that the HS2VR.dll is in BepInEx/Plugins/HS2VR and/or check the output_log.txt and see if something killed the VR plugin from starting (missing prereqs or the like).

 ## Display is Blurry
 Turn off TAA.
 Disable BetterAA (or uninstall it).
 Switch to SMAA (in Graphics->Post Processing)

-## Can I use this version of HS2Graphics without VR?
-Yep.
-In which case you just need the HS2Graphics zip file.
-Ignore the other two.

 ## Mouse input is registering at all or not registering on parts of the window
 The VR input system actually moves the system mouse pointer.
-Remove HMD and make sure there isn't another window over the game window (or run game full screen).
+Remove HMD and make sure there isn't another window (curse you steam VR status overlay) over the game window (or run game full screen).
 Probably the pointer has escaped and you are actually clicking into something else.

 ## Framerate Issues
 Turn off MSAA.
 Turn off Realtime Reflection Probes (in Graphics->Settings).\